-As a major sponsor, the Transport Accident Commission continues its long standing association with the Australian Motorcycle Grand Prix to promote key road safety messages to all patrons attending the Phillip Island Grand Prix Circuit.
+As a major sponsor, the Transport Accident Commission continues its long-standing association with the Michelin® 2018 Australian Motorcycle Grand Prix to promote key road safety messages to all patrons attending the Phillip Island Grand Prix Circuit.

-The TAC is a Victorian government-owned organisation whose role is to pay for the medical and rehabilitation costs of people injured in transport accidents.
-The funds to perform these functions come from payments made by Victorians when they register their vehicles each year with VicRoads.
+The TAC is a Victorian Government-owned body whose role is to pay for the medical and rehabilitation costs of people who are injured in transport accidents.
+The funds to perform these functions come from payments made by Victorians to VicRoads when registering their vehicles.

-The TAC actively promotes road safety in Victoria to bring about changes in both attitude and behaviour among road users.
+The TAC actively promotes road safety throughout Victoria with aim of bringing about change in both attitude and behaviour amongst road users.